Impact on Business (GRI3-3)

 Consistently monitoring and reporting to the committee on a monthly basis.

-Employees in the safety department perform Occupational Health and Safety (OHS) Risk and Hazard Assessments and apply the outcomes of hazard identification and risk assessment to make improvements and develop safety management guidelines.
+Employees in the Safety Department perform Occupational Health and Safety (OHS) Risk and Hazard Assessments and apply the outcomes of hazard identification and risk assessment to make improvements and develop safety management guidelines.
 Additionally, key performance indicators (KPIs) have been established for effective hazard identification and risk assessment, ensuring compliance with standards and continuous improvement.
-The occupational health and safety risk assessment results for 2024 are as follows:
+The occupational health and safety risk assessment results for 2025 are as follows:

 Occupational Health and Safety Risk